-I rated each word, phrase, and sentence according to our Hierarchy of Thinking Styles (from Optimal Thinking, extraordinary positive thinking, moderate positive thinking, moderate negative thinking, extraordinary negative thinking, to totally negative thinking).
+I rated each word, phrase, and sentence according to my Hierarchy of Thinking Styles model (from Optimal Thinking, extraordinary positive thinking, moderate positive thinking, moderate negative thinking, extraordinary negative thinking, to totally negative thinking).

 To anyone who follows Apple’s performance under Cook’s leadership, the results were not surprising.

 Time and again, Tim Cook presents himself as an extraordinary positive thinker.
 He often uses words like “phenomenal”, “amazing”, “impressive”, “remarkable”, “exceptional”, and “staggering”.
 He also uses phrases like “exceptional growth”, “incredibly pleased”, “stellar quarter”, and “unprecedented customer experience”.

 Extraordinary positive thinkers like to explore and resolve problems and challenges, especially when others have given up or believe that the problem can’t be solved.
 They love to figure out how to make the impossible work.
 Their high energy and enthusiasm enables them to sell ideas, products and services to others.
 Because they are creative, flexible, and welcome change, they will find unconventional ways to help teams perform exceptionally well.

-They are motivated by being more than ordinary, different from the norm, remarkable, and exceptional.
+Extraordinary positive thinkers are motivated by being more than ordinary, remarkable, outstanding, and making a difference.

-Although there are differences in how people react to situations, extraordinary positive thinkers will feel upset if they are ignored when they expect recognition for their efforts.
+Although people react differently to situations, extraordinary positive thinkers often feel upset if they are ignored when they expect recognition for their efforts.
 They will also become upset if their performance is mediocre.
 They do not like their freedom being restricted by traditional options and when forced to conform, they can feel trapped.
 They do not like rigidity, strict rules and guidelines, or having to observe traditions.

 Extraordinary positive thinkers demonstrate a bias towards unusual constructive actions that produce a remarkable difference.